Near-Optimal Approximate Shortest Paths and Transshipment in Distributed and Streaming Models: Introduction

-To this end, in fact we solve a more general problem than SSSP.
-In the \emph{shortest transshipment} problem, we seek to find a cheapest routing for sending units of a single good from sources to sinks along the edges of a graph meeting the nodes' demands.
+Our approach is based on tackling a problem that is more general than SSSP.
+In the \emph{transshipment} problem, we seek to find a cheapest routing for sending units of a single good from sources to sinks along the edges of a graph meeting the nodes' demands.
 Equivalently, we want to find the minimum-cost flow in a graph where edges have unlimited capacity.
-The special case of SSSP can be modeled as a shortest transshipment problem by setting the demand of the source to $ -n + 1 $ and the demand of every other node to~$ 1 $.
+The special case of SSSP can be modeled as a transshipment problem by setting the demand of the source to $ -n + 1 $ (thus supplying $ -n + 1 $ units) and the demand of every other node to~$ 1 $.
+Unfortunately, this relation breaks when we consider approximation schemes: A $(1+\varepsilon)$-approximate solution to the transshipment problem merely yields $(1+\varepsilon)$-approximations to the distances \emph{on average.} In the special case of SSSP, however, one is interested in obtaining a $(1+\varepsilon)$-approximation to the distance for \emph{each single node} and we show how to extend our algorithm to provide such a guarantee as well.

 Techniques from continuous optimization have been key to recent breakthroughs in the combinatorial realm of graph algorithms~\cite{DaitchS08,ChristianoKMST11,Sherman13,KelnerLOS14,Madry13,LeeS14,CohenMSV16}.
-In this paper, we apply this paradigm to computing primal and dual $ (1 + \epsilon) $-approximate solutions of the shortest transshipment in undirected graphs with non-negative edge weights.
-We make use of the available pool of techniques, but need to add significant problem-specific tweaks.
-Concretely, our chief approach is to perform projected gradient descent for a suitable norm-minimization formulation of the problem, where we approximate the infinity norm by a differentiable soft-max function.
-This method reduces the problem of computing a $ (1+\epsilon) $-approximation to the more relaxed problem of computing, e.g., an $ O (\log{n}) $-approximation.
-We then exploit that an $ O (\log{n}) $-approximation can be computed very efficiently by solving a variant of the problem on a sparse spanner, and that it is well-known how to compute sparse spanners efficiently.
+In this paper, we apply this paradigm to computing $ (1 + \varepsilon) $-approximate primal and dual solutions to the transshipment problem in undirected graphs with non-negative edge weights.
+Accordingly, we perform projected gradient descent for a suitable norm-minimization formulation of the problem, where we approximate the infinity norm by a differentiable soft-max function.
+To make this general approach work in our setting, we need to add significant problem-specific tweaks.
+In particular, we develop a gradient descent algorithm that reduces the problem of computing a $ (1+\varepsilon) $-approximation to the more relaxed problem of computing a crude (e.g.\ $ O (\log{n}) $ factor) approximation.
+We then exploit that an $ O(\log{n}) $-approximation can be computed very efficiently by solving the problem on a sparse spanner, and that it is well-known how to compute sparse spanners efficiently.
+To obtain the aforementioned per-node guarantee in the approximate SSSP problem, we provide an intricate randomized rounding scheme that yields an approximate shortest-path tree (i.e., a primal solution) in addition to the dual solution (i.e., estimated distances to the source).